tidues/GeneralMap/README.md

 # Advanced Usage: Apply to User Defined Objects
 **This section is not necessary if the basic usage is enough for you!!**

-There are two more things user can do with this package:
+There are two more things user can achieve with this package:
 1. Register new basic types.
 1. Register new structure types

 ## Register new basic types

-This can be accompalished by the method `mp.regBasicType(cls)` where `cls` is the class.
+This can be accomplished by the method `mp.regBasicType(cls)` where `cls` is the class.
 For instance, suppose there is a new data type `double` defined, and we want it to be a bottom type, so that when we apply gMap automatically, it'll stop and apply `f` on the data of this type.

 Notice, if register a new basic type that is already in the structure types, it will be **removed from** the structure type.

 ## Register new structure types

 The method `mp.regStructType(cls, clsRule)` can register a new structure type, where `cls` is a class and `clsRule` is a rule description function.
-Same as before, registering an existing basic type to structure type will remove it from the baic type list.
+Same as before, registering an existing basic type to structure type will remove it from the basic type list.

 With new structure type defined, it can be mixed with other structure types to build complicated data structure.
 And gMap can be used on these objects the way same as before.